NVSL/Swoop/doc/ExtendingSwoop.rst

     sch = AttrEagleFile.open("test.sch")
     sch.get_library("A_LIBARRY").get_symbol("GOOD_SYMBOL").set_attr("good?", "yes!")

-This create a bunch of new classes including :class:`AttrPackage`, :class:`AttrLibraryFile`, and :class:`AttrWire`.
+This creates a bunch of new classes including :class:`AttrPackage`, :class:`AttrLibraryFile`, and :class:`AttrWire`.
 The :class:`AttrEagleFile` object that :meth:`AttrEagleFile.open()` returns is made of solely of these new :class:`Attr*` objects.